Everything you need to know about the Centre, its courses and where your studies could take you.

 Where do students in the Centre for Cultural and Media Policy Studies come from?

 You can expect to be part of a dynamic and international student community within the Centre.
-At present there are students from the following countries: UK, Austria, Colombia, Bosnia, Chile, China, Germany, Greece, India, Jamaica, Japan, Lebanon, Mexico, the Netherlands, Norway, Pakistan, Romania, Russia, South Korea, Taiwan, Italy, USA and Canada.
+At present there are students from the following countries: UK, Austria, Colombia, Bosnia, Chile, China, France, Germany, Greece, India, Jamaica, Japan, Lebanon, Mexico, the Netherlands, Norway, Pakistan, Romania, Russia, South Korea, Taiwan, Italy, USA and Canada.
 The Centre values its international composition, and the students benefit from interacting with people from different cultures and making friends and contacts from all over the world.

 When does the course start?